YoussefGamalShehata/Embedded-Linux/Task9_Creating_SysV_daemonApp/README.md

-# Creating an application to be run under a certian Run Level as a daemon app (backfround)
+# Creating an application to be run under a certain Run Level as a daemon app (background)

 ## Thinking:

-1- As we know that SystemV is working with Run Levels concept,we need to create a dummy application that get run once the Run Level initiated
+1- As we know that SystemV is working with the Run Levels concept, we need to create a dummy application that gets run once the Run Level is initiated

-2- To do this mission we have to follow the SystemV thinking way which is will be mentioned in the process section below
+2- To do this mission we have to follow the SystemV thinking way which will be mentioned in the process section below

 ## Process:
-1- Create the **daemon application** you want as following
+1- Create the **daemon application** you want as following:

 ```
 mkdir ~/Desktop/MyApplication
 ```